grpc/proposal/A55-stateful-session-affinity.md

   address(es) as the key and the subchannel as the value.

-    * In Java, this may result into more than one entry if the createSubchannel arg’s `equivalentGroupAddress` has more than one address.
+    * In Java, this may result into more than one entry if the createSubchannel arg’s `EquivalentAddressGroup` has more than one address.
+Alternatively, we may choose to wait until we know which specific address the subchannel is connected to before we add it to the map.

     * in C-core and Node, LB policies create a new subchannel for every address every time there is a new address list.
 In the map, we will just replace